Frequently Asked Questions

 QHow can I get World Cup 2026 tickets?

 World Cup 2026 tickets are sold through FIFA's official ticketing platform.
-The sales process involves multiple phases: a random selection draw for initial phase tickets, first-come-first-served sales for remaining inventory, and an official resale platform for ticket holders who can no longer attend.
-Ticket prices vary significantly by match and seat category.
-Fans should only purchase through official FIFA channels to avoid scams.
-Note that dynamic pricing has caused controversy, with some resale tickets for the final reaching $34,000.
-Register on FIFA's official website for ticketing updates and deadlines.
+The sales process includes multiple phases, including random selection draws, first-come-first-served sales, and official resale options for eligible ticket holders.
+Ticket prices vary by match and seat category.
+Fans should only purchase through official FIFA channels to avoid scams and should register on FIFA's official website for the latest ticketing updates and deadlines.

 QWho are the favorites to win World Cup 2026?